women-in-ai-ireland/June-2024-Group-003/index.md

 INSERT BERT ARCHITECTURE ILLUSTRATION

-We fine-tuned a pre-trained BERT model on our dataset.
+We built **our model using BERT-base-uncased model with an additional classification layer**.
 BERT's ability to understand the context within text made it an excellent choice for this task.
 After training, the BERT model provided predictions that were directly compared to the Logistic Regression outputs to assess the performance improvement.

 #### 5. Model Evaluation